Document tracking

 8. How Much Are You Looking to Raise, and How Will You Use the Funds?

-• Why It’s Asked: Investors want to know how much you need and how those funds will contribute to growth.
+• Why It’s Asked: Investors want to know how much they need and how those funds will contribute to growth.

 • How to Answer: Provide a specific amount you’re seeking and a breakdown of how it will be allocated (e.g., product development, marketing, hiring).